Khosrow Golsorkhi: Trial

+Execution

 The cell in which they spent their last night [February 17, 1974] in Jamshidiyeh prison was covered with slogans.
 They sang revolutionary songs all night, ate their supper quietly, shouted slogans to the soldiers in the lorry which took them to the Chitgar execution field, refused blindfolds so that they could see the red dawn and sang together in firm voice:

 "O comrades!
 Heroes!
 We will give our life for our country without fear ...
 They then themselves gave the order to fire!

 Golesorkhi had written: "A person has an artistic eye whose art has a wider link with the people. ... an artist has a style that forges a link to the life of the people of his land and keeps the torch of struggle alight in them.
 This style may not fit any literary school, just as the poetry of the Palestinian Fadayeens does not.
 Why should it fit any literary school.
 Why imprison our poetry, which is our only effective art form, in literary and stylistic schools?
 The place of a poem is not in libraries, but in tongues and minds.
 Literature must retain the role it always had in social movements for us too in the displacement of social order, and fulfill it.
 The role of literature is to awaken.
 The role of progressive literature is to create social movements and to help attain the goals of historic development of peoples".